Do You Have a Leak Under Your Slab? Here's What To Do.

 Baseboard water stains can indicate a slab leak

-Do you suspect that you have a leak under your slab but don't know what to do next?
+Do you suspect that you have a leak under your slab but aren't sure what to do next?

-Here at Repipe Specialists, we have performed thousands of repipes on leaks under slabs in homes across the country.
+Here at Repipe Specialists, we've performed thousands of repipes on leaks under slabs in homes across the country.

-We will guide you through a step-by-step process of what to do if you suspect that you have a leak in or under your slab foundation.
+We'll guide you through a step-by-step process of what to do if you suspect a leak in or under your concrete slab foundation.

-We will discuss early warning signs of a slab leak, how to find and contain the leak, options for fixing the leak, whether homeowners insurance will cover the cost of a leak, and how to prevent future slab leaks.
+We'll cover the early warning signs of a slab leak, how to find and contain the leak, options for fixing it, whether homeowners insurance will cover the cost, and how to prevent future slab leaks.

 Warning Signs of a Leak Under Slab